efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 ### Machine Learning Polynomial Regression

-I performed a polynomial regression and will write up the results in the next couple days.
+I performed a polynomial regression and another regression with prior year team stats and will write up the results in the next couple days.

 Machine learning, polynomial regression

-Will write up this regression in the next couple days.

 Prior year performance with salary data regression against wlp